JohnEarnest/Octo/Readme.md

 Control Flow
 ------------
-The Chip8 conditional opcodes are all conditional skips, so Octo control structures have been designed to map cleanly to this approach. `if` conditionally executes a single statement (which could be a subroutine call or jump0), and `loop...again` is an infinite loop which can be exited by one of any contained `while` conditional breaks.
-Loops can be nested as desired. `if` and `while` should each be followed by a conditional expression.
-Conditional expressions can have one of the following six forms:
+The Chip8 conditional opcodes are all conditional skips, so Octo control structures have been designed to map cleanly to this approach.
+The following conditional expressions can be used with `if...then` or `while`:

 - `vx == n`
 - `vx != n`